-This project establishes a new Long Term Ecological Research (LTER) program along the northern Alaskan Arctic coastline in the Beaufort Sea.
+Beaufort Lagoon Ecosystems LTER is a new Long Term Ecological Research program along the northern Alaskan Arctic coastline in the Beaufort Sea.
 Lagoon systems encompass more than half of the Beaufort Sea coast, providing food and habitat for large populations of migratory fish and waterfowl that are essential to the culture of Inupiat communities of northern Alaska.
 We believe that the differential availability of seasonally distinct resources is critical for maintaining the high productivity of these ecosystems.
 BLE will use sampling, monitoring, and modeling to study these lagoons and their interactions with the surrounding environment to better understand how these ecosystems function and to predict how they will change in the coming decades.